Trump White House records can be turned over to House Jan. 6 investigative committee, judge rules

 Legal analysts say the fight is expected to continue well into next year, with a delay potentially working to Trump’s advantage if the courts have not settled the question before the November 2022 midterm elections, when Republicans hope to unseat this Democratic Congress.

-In a statement, Trump spokesman Taylor Budowich said the legal struggle is just beginning.
+In a statement on Twitter, Trump spokesman Taylor Budowich said the legal struggle is just beginning.

 “The battle to defend executive privilege for presidents past, present and future. . . was destined to be decided by the appellate courts,” Budowich said in a written statement.
 “President Trump remains committed to defending the Constitution and the office of the presidency, and will be seeing this process through.”